Know Before You Go: Useful Trip Planning Resources

-Will the Pacific Crest Trail (PCT) open any year?
-Beyond the blisters, sore muscles and mental anguish of the daily grind, environmental barriers are adding to the challenge of this iconic through hike.
-Snow, water, fire, smoke…are some of the conditions recently impacting hikers.
-We’ve had students hike from Southern California to the Sierra’s only to find it closed by snow.
-Others have made just shy of the Oregon border before they were turned away by wildland fires.
-Even if you aren’t confronted by the fire itself, West coast conditions in the summers have become unhealthy at times due to smoke.
+What conditions will Pacific Crest Trail (PCT) hikers be challenged by this year?
+Beyond the blisters, sore muscles, and mental anguish of the daily grind, environmental barriers are adding to the challenge of this iconic through hike.
+Snow, water, fire, smoke… These are some of the many conditions impacting hikers.
+We’ve had students hike from Southern California to the Sierras only to find it closed by snow.
+Others have made just shy of the Oregon border before they were turned away by wildfires.
+Even if you aren’t confronted by the fire itself, West Coast conditions in the summers have become unhealthy at times due to smoke.

 As many of our students are finalizing their plans for backpacking the Pacific Crest Trail (PCT) this year, we thought we would share some of the resources we use to plan classes, and assess risk management.
 This year is turning into an interesting one as atmospheric rivers have inundated central California bringing feet of snow to the Sierras.
 But, it is not just the snow that causes problems.
 Years ago, I had to cancel a trip to the Hooper Diversion on the San Joaquin River because Florence Lake rose 10’ in a day.
 When it rose another 10’ the next day, they had to open the spillway because so much snow had melted on an 80º May day that the dam was going to overflow.
 Rangers were evacuating campers on the far side of the river before they became trapped by high waters.